wearehanno/riggings/README.md

 ## Deploying it to Netlify

-We used to deploy staging sites server, but it was too much hassle.
+We used to deploy staging sites to a Linux server, but it was too much hassle.
 We've settled on [Netlify](https://www.netlify.com/) because it makes our life far easier and takes care of the grunt work for us.

 1. Go to [Netlify](https://www.netlify.com/) and connect your GitHub account.
 Select the repository you'd like to deploy.
 2. In the **settings** modal